viamrobotics/docs/docs/registry/_index.md

 The Viam registry hosts pretrained ML models that users have made public, which you can use to deploy classifiers or detectors for your use case onto your robot instead of training your own.
 You can also [upload your own model to the registry](/ml/upload-model/).

-To use an existing model from the registry, [deploy the ML model to your robot](/ml/deploy//#create-an-ml-model-service) and use a [vision service](/ml/vision/) to make detections or classifications on-machine.
+To use an existing model from the registry, [deploy the ML model to your robot](/ml/deploy//#create-an-ml-model-service) and use a [Vision service](/ml/vision/) to make detections or classifications on-machine.

 ### Modular resources